Morton Dean: Career between CBS and ABC

-ABC
+ABC News

 In September 1988, Dean joined ABC News as a correspondent and covered the return to space following the Space Shuttle Challenger disaster.

 Dean reported for ABC World News Tonight with Peter Jennings and other ABC News broadcasts and was a substitute anchor for Ted Koppel on Nightline.

 In 1990, Dean spent more than three months covering news events in the Mideast and was the first television journalist to report from inside Kuwait following the Iraqi invasion.

 For World News Tonight, he reported from the Middle East during the Gulf War and was on the scene of the first ground battle of Operation Desert Storm in January 1991.

 In addition, he covered the 1992 presidential election campaigns with in-depth coverage of the Ross Perot presidential campaign.

 In 1992, from Mogadishu, Somalia during the Somali Civil War and Operation Provide Relief, Dean reported on the first American casualties and former U. S. President George H. W. Bush’s visit to the area.

 In 1993, Dean was lead reporter on the first World Trade Center bombing by terrorists.
 Dean was the first and only newsperson to see and report from inside the garage where the truck bomb detonated and later covered the investigation into the attack.

 Good Morning America

-In 1993, Dean became the news anchor on ABC’s "Good Morning America” and presented the newscasts on the morning show until 1996.
+In 1993, Dean became the news anchor on ABC’s Good Morning America and presented the newscasts on the morning show until 1996.

-He traveled to Nairobi to cover the 1998 United States embassy bombings and went to Sudan to cover, Operation Infinite Reach in August 1998 which sent cruise missile strikes on al-Qaeda bases in Afghanistan and a pharmaceutical factory in Sudan in retaliation for the American embassy bombings in Kenya and Tanzania.
+Dean traveled to Nairobi, Kenya to cover the 1998 United States embassy bombings, and then went to Sudan to cover, Operation Infinite Reach in August 1998 which made cruise missile strikes on al-Qaeda bases in Afghanistan and a pharmaceutical factory in Sudan in retaliation for the American embassy bombings in Kenya and Tanzania.

 In 1999, Dean reported from Kosovo for 30 days during the NATO air attacks during the Kosovo War which helped ABC News win an Emmy for its coverage of the conflict.

-In 2000, when a deadly terror bomb blasted the U.S.S.
+In 2000, when a deadly terrorist bomb blasted the U.S.S.
 Cole in Yemen, he was dispatched as ABC's lead reporter.